This page describes how to use VPC Service Controls to set up a user-managed notebooks instance within a service perimeter.

 deeplearning-platform-ui-public public bucket.

-Accessing the Notebooks proxy from a workstation without internet.
+Accessing the user-managed notebooks proxy from a workstation without internet.

-To access Notebooks from a workstation with limited internet access, verify with your IT administrator that you can access the following domains:
+To access user-managed notebooks instances from a workstation with limited internet access, verify with your IT administrator that you can access the following domains:

-- Install dependencies on your new Notebooks instance.
+- Install dependencies on your new user-managed notebooks instance.